How to Prove Eligibility for Income-Based Healthcare Assistance

 How can SAMI-Aid help me find affordable healthcare?

-As another cost-saving solution, SAMI-Aid offers phone and video consultations with doctors for a flat fee of only $59.99 per visit, with no hidden or recurring fees.
+As an innovative and affordable solution for healthcare, SAMI-Aid offers phone and video consultations with doctors, therapists, and psychiatrists for a flat fee of only $59.99 per visit, with no hidden or recurring fees.
 Nurse consultations are available through SAMI-Aid for only $39.99.
-Some experts estimate that telemedicine visits can save patients and providers up to 50% on healthcare.
+Some experts estimate that telemedicine visits can save patients and providers 50% or more on health care costs.
 SAMI-Aid is committed to helping provide affordable healthcare for all.